Does your car no longer perform like it used to? Perhaps you’ve recently bought a second-hand car that feels like it’s down on power?

 Thankfully, clearing a clogged air filter is a straightforward process, so if that’s what’s causing your performance woes, you’re in luck.
 All you need to do is remove the filter (it’s found at the very front of the car and should be easy to access) and give it a good clean.
 You can use a vacuum cleaner for this, but an air line or can of compressed air works best.

 If your car isn’t burning fuel efficiently due to a clogged air filter, fuel injector, or similar issue, this can have a knock-on effect within the exhaust system.
-And when the exhaust gets clogged with dirt and soot from the engine, this can lead to a notable drop in power output.
+Restrictions in the exhaust system (e.g. blocked catalytic converter or DPF), can cause power loss.

 Now it’s time to look at the mechanical issues which can cause an immediate and significant drop in engine power, starting with a faulty spark plug.